-^{150.} MISS.
-CODE ANN. § 71-1-55 (West, Westlaw through 2022 Reg. & 1st Extra.
-Sess.).
+^{152.} MISS.
+CODE ANN. § 71-1-55 (West, Westlaw current with laws from the 2023 Reg.
+Sess. effective through July 1, 2023).

-^{151.} See, e.g., Univ. of S. Miss. v.
+^{153.} See, e.g., Univ. of S. Miss. v.
 Williams, 891 So.
 2d 160, 172-73 (Miss.
 2004) (explaining that a contract contains implied covenant of good faith and fair dealing in performance and enforcement; thus, plaintiff could recover for mental anguish and emotional distress, but only for the breach of contract after plaintiff was denied the opportunity to receive her doctoral degree due to sexual harassment by a professor).
-Additionally, the court held that plaintiffs may recover damages for mental anguish and emotional distress in breach of contracts actions without proof of physical manifestation.
+Additionally, the court held that plaintiffs may recover damages for mental anguish and emotional distress in breach of contract actions without proof of physical manifestation.
 See id.

-^{152.} See, e.g., Smith v.
+^{154.} See, e.g., Smith v.
 Am.
 Online, Inc., 499 F. Supp.
 2d 1251, 1267 (M.D.
 Fla.
 2007) (finding Florida law does not recognize a common law claim of sexual assault as an independent tort, but nevertheless allowing the plaintiff to advance her claim for battery resulting from the alleged sexual assault); Sutphin v.
 United Am.
 Ins.
 Co., 154 F. Supp.
 2d 906, 908 (W.D.
 Va.
 2000) (finding that sexual harassment, in and of itself, is not a separate cause of action under Virginia tort law); Machen v.
 Childersburg Bancorporation, Inc., 761 So.
-2d 981, 987-88 (Ala.
+2d 981, 989(Ala.
 1999) (finding that while Alabama does not recognize sexual harassment as an individual cause of action, claims of sexual harassment are maintained under common law tort claims such as assault and battery, invasion of privacy, negligent training and supervision, and outrage); Myers v.
 Trendwest Resorts, Inc., 56 Cal.
 Rptr.
 3d 501, 518 (Cal.
 Ct.
 App.
 2007) ("There is no common law cause of action for sexual harassment, but conduct constituting sexual harassment may be alleged in common law claims such as battery and intentional infliction of emotional distress.").